KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		bool m_sessionRunning = false;
 	};

-Finally, let's add the main function for the application.
+We'll add the main function for the application.
 It will look slightly different, depending on your chosen platform.
 We first create a 'pseudo-main function' called ``OpenXRTutorial_Main()``, in which we create an instance of our ``OpenXRTutorial`` class, taking a ``GraphicsAPI_Type`` parameter, and call the ``Run()`` method. ``GraphicsAPI_Type`` can be changed to suit the graphics API that you have chosen.

 .. literalinclude:: ../Chapter2/main.cpp